 The Society is also a member of Imagine Canada, an organization which supports and strengthens charities and not-for-profits, and which helps them to better serve their communities.
-Hence, the Society is committed to respecting Imagine Canada's Code of Ethics pertaining to fundraising and financial accountability (Appendix 1), which aims to improve the protection of donor rights.
 The Society also adheres to the code of ethics (Appendix 2) and the Donor’s Bill of Rights (Appendix 3) published by the Association of Fundraising Professionals.

 Definition of Personal Information